oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Add a `description` property of type `message`.

+- [Issue #176](https://github.com/oasis-tcs/sarif-spec/issues/176): "fileLocation uri property should be a URI reference"

+    In the `fileLocation` object:

+    - Change the `uri` property from `"format": "uri"` to `"format": "uri-reference"`.

 ## Changes to review at TC #18

 - [Issue #93](https://github.com/oasis-tcs/sarif-spec/issues/93): "Problems with regions"